 Based on a 2021 study by market research company Bizrate Insights, for example, consumers regard a high review score or rating as the most significant factor when making a purchase decision.
 91% of them also read at least one review before deciding whether to buy!

-User reviews can come in the form of visual photo reviews, star ratings, and quantitative feedback.
-Similar to those that BlendJet displays on its website using the Shopify app Loox
+User reviews can come in the form of star ratings and quantitative feedback, similar to those that online furniture retailer Wayfair displays on its website:

 Many international merchants are guilty of not making their shipping information and policies clear enough on their ecommerce site.
 This can be detrimental to their business, because international customers don’t enjoy spending time researching and adding items to their shopping cart, only to realize that you don’t actually ship to their country.